riaduli/Thresholded_event_vision_face_dataset/README.md

 Inside of the darknet folder:

-3. Extract each zipped folder (per dataset) within 'all_threshold_15fps.zip' INTO 'darknet/data'
+3. Place each folder (per threshold) within 'sample_all_threshold_15fps' INTO 'darknet/data'

-MAKE sure all threshold_x folders are unzipped and within this directory - 'darknet/data'
+MAKE sure all threshold_x folders are placed and within this directory - 'darknet/data'

 ***BEFORE CONTINUING***

 PLACE 'face_dataset-process.py' into 'darknet/data' and RUN the script

-This should create a train/valid/test.txt file within each train/valid/test folder of each threshold
+This should create a test.txt file within each threshold folder

 '.weights', '.data', '.names', & '.cfg' files